 “We shall never prevent the abuse of power if we are not prepared to limit power in a way which occasionally may prevent its use for desirable purposes.”
 (Hayek 1944)

-I do not think we will ever understand people until we see people in their natural environment.
+You have probably never seen a rabid dog attack.
+You can knock it back, and it will keep attacking.
+Our culture has become a prison of fear.
+We will continue to attack one another if we do not find a better way to understand each other.
+I do not think we will ever understand people until we see them in their natural environment.
 We do not need all the gadgets civilization has given us.
 These devices have become an unnatural cage.
 There must be some way to downsize civilization and find a way of life that is closer to how humans are biologically fit to live.
-Only then will we see people grow to become what they are supposed to become.
+Only then will we see people grow into the individuals they are meant to be.

 We, the civilized, live an artificial life.
 Is it life?
 Are we even human, or are we just ghosts of our primate ancestors?
 A tiny population on the Andaman Islands is the last to live like our primal ancestors.
 Are they the last of us?